Collaborne/remirror-yjs-webrtc-demo/README.md

 #### a.
 Save the entire document, when the last user closes it

-This first approach removes the chance of multiple saves occurring simultaneously, however it is risky as the last user could lose internet connection, and all the work done my multiple users could be lost.
+This first approach removes the chance of multiple saves occurring simultaneously, however it is risky as the last user could lose internet connection, and all the work done by multiple users could be lost.

 #### b.
 Save the entire document, when _any_ user closes it

 This is a slight improvement on the first, mitigating the last user being the single point of failure.
-However it may lead to a significant amount of users saving the document at the same time.
+However, it may lead to a significant amount of users saving the document at the same time.
 Imagine users collaborating in a meeting room together, the meeting ends and they all close at the same time.

 #### c.
 Save changes regularly, irrespective of whether collaboration is still taking place.